grame-cncm/faustwebsite/_posts/2017-06-16-custom-memory-allocator.markdown

 From a DSP source file, the Faust compiler typically generates a C++ class.
 When a **rdtable** item is used on the source code, the C++ class will contain a table shared by all instances of the class.
 By default, this table is generated as a static class array, and so allocated in the application global static memory.

 In some specific case (usually in more constrained deployment cases), managing where this data is allocated is crucial.
-By extension this post explains how a custom memory allocator can be used to precisely control how the DSP memory allocation.
+By extension this post explains how a custom memory allocator can be used to precisely control the DSP memory allocation.

 ### Faust -mem option to control memory related code generation ###

-A new **-mem** compiler parameter has been added starting from the 0.9.102 version (or 2.1.0 in Faust2).
+A new **-mem** compiler parameter has been added in the Faust compiler, starting from the 0.9.102 version (or 2.1.0 in Faust2 branch).
 This parameter will change the way static shared tables are generated.
 The table is allocated as a class static pointer allocated using a **custom memory allocator**, which has the following propotype:

 {% highlight c++ %}
 struct dsp_memory_manager {